clemsos/old-website/cv.md

 <h2>Academia & Research</h2>

 Feb 2017 – NOW **EPFL (École polytechnique fédérale de Lausanne)**, Switzerland.
 Postdoctoral Researcher at Institute for Area and Global Studies of the [College of Humanities](https://cdh.epfl.ch).
-Researching about the evolution of urban spaces for making and manufacturing in urban China (network ethnography and data visualisation).
+Mapping the evolution of urban spaces for making and manufacturing in urban China (network ethnography and data visualisation).
 Project funded by Swiss National Fund (FNS) - [mapmakers.space/](http://mapmakers.space/)

 2016 - 2017 **LIRIS, INSA/CNRS**, France.
 Post-doctoral researcher in IHM at [Situated Interaction, Collaboration, Adaptation and Learning (SICAL)](https://liris.cnrs.fr/equipes?id=73).
 Research called *Meta Education*  about designing visualization dashboards to monitor the use of mind mapping in the classroom [github.com/sical/meta-education](https://github.com/sical/meta-education)